 ALUMNI EXPERT SEMINAR: Diversification of Water Sources and Production Systems towards Climate Smart Agriculture

-On behalf of the German Academic Exchange Service (DAAD) the Centre for International Capacity Developmentat University of Siegen is organizing the International DAAD Alumni Expert Seminar
+On behalf of the German Academic Exchange Service (DAAD) the Centre for International Capacity Developmentat University of Siegen has organized the

-“Diversification of Water Sources and Production Systems towards Climate Smart Agriculture, Sudan”, 15th to 26th of July 2018
+International German Alumni Expert Seminar “Diversification of Water Sources and Production Systems towards Climate Smart Agriculture” in Sudan from 15th to 26th of July 2018

-The Expert Seminar is scheduled from 15th July (day of arrival) to 26th of July 2017 (day of departure).
-The Expert Seminar is organised by the Universität Siegen in cooperation with the Institute for Technology and Resources Management in the Tropics and Subtropics (ITT) at Technische Hochschule Köln, cewas - International Centre for Water Management Services, University of Kordofan - Faculty of Natural Resources and Environmental Studies, University of Khartoum - Water Research Center, and Institute of Environmental Studies and UNESCO - Regional Center for Capacity Development and Research in Water Harvesting.
+The Expert Seminar has been conducted by the Universität Siegen in cooperation with cewas - International Centre for Water Management Services, Switzerland, the Institute for Technology and Resources Management in the Tropics and Subtropics (ITT) at Technische Hochschule Köln, , University of Kordofan - Faculty of Natural Resources and Environmental Studies, University of Khartoum - Water Research Center, and Institute of Environmental Studies and UNESCO - Regional Center for Capacity Development and Research in Water Harvesting.

-This applied research seminar is the first out of a series of two, which will be implemented in different locations of the Nile Basin in central Sudan (Khartoum, White Nile, North Kordofan, Gezira, Gedaref) in 2018 and 2019.
+This applied research seminar is the first out of a series of two, which are implemented in different locations of the Nile Basin in central Sudan in 2018 and 2019.
 The consequence of two seminars will allow the analysis of two different types of vulnerable farming systems in Sudan, both located close to each other in the Nile Basin, namely traditional rainfed system and traditional irrigation system in its capacity to become climate smart.

-While the overarching themes of the seminars are water and food security related to appropriate Climate Smart Agriculture (CSA) technologies and practices in the context of the chosen case studies, the seminars will also tackle related and interlinked topics of effectiveness of institutional policies and organizations, socioeconomic questions, and the regional context of watershed management and transboundary water management in the Nile Basin.
+While the overarching themes of the seminars are water and food security related to Climate Smart Agriculture (CSA) and appropriate CSA technologies and practices in the context of the chosen case studies, the seminars will also tackle related and interlinked topics of effectiveness of institutional policies and organizations, socioeconomic questions, and the regional context of watershed management and transboundary water management in the Nile Basin.